 Selling, general and administrative.
 Selling, general and administrative expenses for the year ended December 31, 2015 increased by \$24.7 million, or 13.0% to \$214.1 million as compared to \$189.4 million for the year ended December 31, 2014.
-The increase was largely related to: (i) additional third party consulting costs, (ii) an increase in labor related costs primarily associated with new equity grants awarded in 2015, (iii) an increase in marketing costs associated with our reputation campaign and (iv) an increase in legal fees when compared to the prior year period.
+The increase in 2015 was largely related to: (i) additional third party consulting costs, (ii) an increase in labor related costs primarily associated with new equity grants awarded in 2015, (iii) an increase in marketing costs associated with our reputation campaign and (iv) an increase in legal fees when compared to the prior year period.
 As a percentage of total revenue, selling, general and administrative expenses were 15.6% in 2015 compared to 13.7% in 2014.

 Restructuring and other related costs.
-Restructuring and other related costs for 2015 include \$2.0 million in severance associated with certain positions eliminated in the fourth quarter of 2015, and \$0.3 million related to severance for individuals with continuing service obligations through the second quarter of 2015, which were impacted by the Restructuring Program announced in December 2014.
-Restructuring and other related costs of \$11.6 million for the year ended December 31, 2014 represent severance and other related expenses incurred in connection with the Restructuring Program.
-The Restructuring Program involved the elimination of approximately 300 positions across our eleven theme parks and corporate headquarters in an effort to centralize certain operations and reduce duplication of functions to increase efficiencies.
+Restructuring and other related costs for 2015 include \$2.0 million in severance associated with certain positions eliminated in the fourth quarter of 2015, and \$0.3 million related to severance for individuals with continuing service obligations through the second quarter of 2015, which were impacted by the restructuring program announced in December 2014 (the "2014 Restructuring Program").
+Restructuring and other related costs of \$11.6 million for the year ended December 31, 2014 represent severance and other related expenses incurred in connection with the 2014 Restructuring Program.
+The 2014 Restructuring Program involved the elimination of approximately 300 positions across our theme parks and corporate headquarters in an effort to centralize certain operations and reduce duplication of functions to increase efficiencies.

 Separation costs.
-Separation costs for the year ended December 31, 2014 represent costs incurred pursuant to the previously announced separation of our former Chief Executive Officer and President.
+Separation costs for the year ended December 31, 2014 represented costs incurred in 2014 related to the separation of our former Chief Executive Officer and President.